phoenicyan/phoenicyan.github.io/_posts/2025-09-14-sql_transpiler.md

 ---
 layout: post
-title: Vibe-Coding a SQL Transpiler
+title: Vibe-Coding a SQL Transpiler, Part 1
 date: 2025-09-14 04:39:00-0700
 description: we use highly regarded tools to write a SQL statement transpiler
 tags: AI vibe-coded SQL